CoLa: Learning to Interactively Collaborate with Large Language Models: Related Work

 \section{Related Work}

-\paragraph{Prompting} Prior works ~\citep{brown2020language, kojima2022large, wei2022chain, zhang2022automatic, yu2022generate, instruct} have demonstrated impressive capability of LLMs to reason through prompting.
+\paragraph{Human Interaction} We draw our inspiration from Human Machine collaboration ~\citep{thinkmachine, Lee2022CoAuthorDA, Lee2022EvaluatingHM, mathinteract, writingtool, colasketch}, such that humans interact with machine (language models in our settings), with the objective of collaboration for solving a task.
+However, the key challenge is effectively scaling human interactions, as obtaining human input is expensive.
+Furthermore, ~\cite{Lee2022EvaluatingHM} notes that using human interaction can also degrade the task performance.
+We design CoLa by building on only handful human interaction examples and effectively scaling them by designing training objectives which model successful collaboration, on a wide range of tasks.\\ \paragraph{Prompting} Prior works ~\citep{brown2020language, kojima2022large, wei2022chain, zhang2022automatic, yu2022generate, instruct} have demonstrated impressive capability of LLMs to reason through prompting.
 However, their nature of prompt sensitivity ~\citep{lmbff, calibrate} and their reasoning ability dependent on model's size ~\citep{wei2022chain, teachingcot}, have motivated works to explore prompt engineering ~\citep{pe2, rlprompting} and knowledge transferring from larger LMs to smaller LMs ~\citep{selftalk, knowledgeprompting}.
 But these approaches when modeling the problem as a single step prompting to generate the task solution in one go, could fail on problems requiring multiple steps of reasoning or continuous refinement to generate an optimal solution.
 We discuss some works which tackle these two challenges and compare our CoLa framework. \paragraph{Problem Decomposition} Some of the works address the first challenge by decomposing the problem into multiple steps followed by solving each step iteratively to derive the solution ~\citep{least2most, stepbystepdecompose, planandsolve, tot, react}, mostly using a single LLM as a module to decompose and solve.
 Other works use multiple modules to separate the decomposer and solver ~\citep{lumos, rewoo, si}.
 However, an error during any of these steps could lead into cascading errors.
-Our work CoLa, provides the flexibility of problem decomposition through interaction where the Guide helps by simplifying the problem for the Reasoner and our training paradigm helps to adapt the Guide based on the Reasoner's problem solving capability and even refine or correct intermediate mistakes through interaction. \paragraph{Iterative Refinement} The second line of works addresses the challenge of iteratively refining the LLM's response by either using the same LLM to self-correct or multiple agents to refine the solution ~\citep{refine, rl4f, mad}.
+Our work CoLa, provides the flexibility of problem decomposition through interaction where the Guide helps by simplifying the problem for the Reasoner and our training paradigm helps to adapt the Guide based on the Reasoner's problem solving capability and even refine or correct intermediate mistakes through interaction.
+Furthermore, CoLa supports interactive collaboration between agents -- Guide and Reasoner through dialogue acts not plans, drawing this design inspiration from human-machine collaboration. \paragraph{Iterative Refinement} The second line of works addresses the challenge of iteratively refining the LLM's response by either using the same LLM to self-correct or multiple agents to refine the solution ~\citep{refine, rl4f, mad}.
 However, this ability of correction is absent in smaller LMs ~\citep{teachingcot}.
 Our framework CoLa refines the LLM's response and pushes task performance for both powerful as well as smaller LM, without touching its parameters.